 Victoria Roadworthy Certificate Regulations

-In Victoria, you can sell a car without an RWC if it’s sold without number plates and registration is suspended.
-This includes returning number plates to VicRoads before the sale.
-Selling a registered vehicle requires an RWC unless the vehicle is specially constructed and not for passenger or goods transport.
+In Victoria you can sell a car without an RWC if the vehicle is sold unregistered and registration is cancelled.
+This is including handing back number plates to VicRoads before selling.
+An RWC is also needed when a car with plates changes hands for a transfer of registration unless the car is built-up and not designed for passenger or goods transport.

 Queensland Roadworthy Certificate Regulations

-Safety Certificate Validity: 3 months or 1000 km for dealers, 2 months or 2000 km for others.
-A new certificate is required for each sale.
+Duration of Validity: Safety Certificate is valid for 3 months or 1000 kms for Dealers, and 2 months o r200 kmds for all others.
+It is necessary to obtain a certificate for each new sale.

 ACT Roadworthy Certificate Regulations

-In the ACT, a roadworthy certificate and Certificate of Inspection are required for:
+- In the ACT, the categories of car that need a roadworthy and/or Certificate of Inspection include:

 - Vehicles over 6 years old